joelong01/secret-sample/README.md

 ```

 When the user goes back to VS Code and reloads the Codespace instance, VS Code and the Codespace extension will automatically set environment variables for the secrets.  the *onTerminalStart.sh* script will use these environment variables to login to azure automatically.
+If the user is not running in Codespaces, the *onTerminalStart.sh* script will ask for each piece of information about the SP and store it in the *local.env* file.

 ## Wrap-up